The Flask Mega-Tutorial Part IX: Pagination

 Let's review the changes in this view function one by one:

-object as an additional argument, so that it can render the text field.
+• The template receives the form object as an additional argument, so that it can render it to the page.

 Before I continue, I wanted to mention something important related to processing of web forms.
 Notice how after I process the form data, I end the request by issuing a redirect to the home page.
 I could have easily skipped the redirect and allowed the function to continue down into the template rendering part, since this is already the index view function.